COMPLETE YOUR CPD FACE-TO-FACE AND ONLINE

-We encourage all members to visit LawInform.com.au to book in your online CPD.
-LawInform has 250+ online offerings in order to help practitioners meet their CPD units.
-Due to COVID-19, the Law Society is currently not offering face-to-face CPD seminars but continues to schedule live webinars on the latest legal issues and developments.
+We encourage all members to visit LawInform.com.au to book in your face-to-face and live online CPD.
+LawInform also has 250+ on-demand online offerings to help practitioners meet their CPD requirements.

-The Law Society Practice Management Course is currently being delivered entirely online for the period that it remains necessary or advisable as a means of reducing exposure to COVID-19.
+The Law Society Practice Management Course is being delivered face-to-face and online in 2021.
 Register via LawInform.com.au.

 2020-2021 CPD Year